Kishor-Bibin/Web-Application-Deployment-on-AWS-ECS-Fargate/README.md

 ## Introduction

-The **Richard Roast Coffee Web Application** is a containerized application hosted on AWS with ECS Fargate.
+The **Roast Coffee Web Application** is a containerized application hosted on AWS with ECS Fargate.
 The project leverages various AWS services, including **Elastic Container Registry (ECR)** for image storage, **RDS** for data storage, and **Secrets Manager** for secure credential management.
 This setup ensures scalability, high availability, and security, making it ideal for production environments.

 ### Why Secrets Manager?